 In the late 1980's, Emilio passed down his legacy to son, Tom Fernandez, who serves as Elevar's CEO.
 Under Tom’s direction, Elevar Design Group has grown into a team of more than 80 employees in four offices.
 His innovative approach to design has benefited both the clients and the staff alike.
 Much like his father, Tom’s dedication to Elevar and determination to reach creative and efficient solutions for his clients has led the firm in the growth of multiple markets and a growing staff committed to the same principles.

 Emilio Fernandez still comes to work at the Elevar office on a full-time basis with enthusiasm and vigor.
 He walks through the door each morning and says hello to each person he passes, sometimes stopping to talk about the weekend.
-He is nearly 90 years old and personifies the passion, dedication, and determination on which Elevar planted its roots.
+He personifies the passion, dedication, and determination on which Elevar planted its roots.